 In this guide, we’ll cover the basics of new employee onboarding, including:

-- The difference between onboarding and orientation
+- Why you need onboarding and orientation

-- Best practices for employee onboarding
+- 7 best practices for new employee onboarding

 Onboarding is social, cultural, technical, and procedural.
 The goals of a successful new employee onboarding process are: